openhab/org.openhab.binding.zwave/doc/benext/molite_0_0.md

 ### Parameter 7: Light table 100 %

 Light table 100 %
-If a LDR resistance measured lower then this value the returned light percentage is 100%.

-See chapter light table for more information.
+<p&gtIf a LDR resistance measured lower then this value the returned light percentage is 100%.</p&gt <p&gtSee chapter light table for more information.</p&gt
 Values in the range 0 to 17 may be set.

 The manufacturer defined default value is ```17```.